ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 * The position of the Tealium tag can be selected.
 * If there are items you wish to exclude from your data object, add the keys as a comma separated list.
 * A cache buster can be enabled for content editors.
-* Use the data source bulk export to quickly import your Wordpress custom fields into Tealium.
+* Use the data source bulk export to quickly import your WordPress custom fields into Tealium.
 * Choose between sync/async deployments.

 == Frequently Asked Questions ==